Feature request #10727

 I will consider bringing a Update Selection button in 2.6 but I prefer the Filter -> Update method because you get what you see.

 If you need to updates on in batch just leave the filter to Show Selected and it will update as the selection does.

-#4 Updated by Nathan Woodrow about 5 years ago
+#4 Updated by Nathan Woodrow over 8 years ago

 - Operating System deleted (

 - Assignee set to Nathan Woodrow

 I'm not sure about that.
 I don't like the idea of changing the filter on the user, they may have it set the way they like it.